 Cost: 5-10 USD per week (plus detergent).

-How to do your laundry when traveling #04: Use a Scrubba Wash Bag
+Use a Scrubba Wash Bag

 If laundry machines are not your thing, you can always do your own laundry anywhere using an innovative item called the Scrubba Wash Bag.
 This dry bag (good for avoiding your valuables from getting wet) can also be used to wash and rinse clothes without getting messy.